 "Since most researchers tend to be intimately familiar with one particular domain of cognition"

-i strongly agree, but would object to calling it 'cognition' ... maybe 'psychological domain, such as pain'
+“i strongly agree, but would object to calling it 'cognition' ... maybe 'psychological domain, such as pain'”

 We now use the term “psychological domain’.
 We have also avoiding using the term ‘cognition’ throughout the manuscript and instead use ‘psychological states’.